chcly/Module.Utils/README.md

 # Utils

-Is the base library used for most of my C++ projects.
+Is the base library used for most of the projects here.

 It provides data structures and declarations in a common namespace.

 ## Testing